Bob Tasca III: Biography

-Tasca is the grandson of Bob Tasca Sr., founder of Tasca Ford in Rhode Island, who was instrumental in the development of the original Ford Mustang Cobra Jet.
+Tasca lives in Hope, Rhode Island.
+He is the grandson of Bob Tasca Sr., founder of Tasca Ford in Rhode Island, who was instrumental in the development of the original Ford Mustang Cobra Jet.

-Racing career

 Tasca entered Funny Car competition in 2008 with backing from Ford and Motorcraft/Quick Lane.

-He achieved widespread acclaim when he became the first drag racer in history to eclipse 340 mph in a wheel-driven Funny Car—recording a speed of 341.68 mph during a qualifying run at the Pro Superstar Shootout in Bradenton Motorsports Park in February 2024.
+He became the first drag racer to eclipse 340 mph in a wheel-driven Funny Car, recording a speed of 341.68 mph during a qualifying run at the Pro Superstar Shootout in Bradenton Motorsports Park in February 2024.